-If the aforementioned conditions are fulfilled, passive income as determined under German tax legislation is apportioned to all German-resident individual and corporate shareholders.
+If the above-mentioned conditions are fulfilled, passive income as determined under German tax legislation is apportioned to all German-resident individual and corporate shareholders.
 The apportioned income is treated as a profit distribution received in the year following the year in which it is realized by the C.F.C.
-The German shareholder does not benefit from applicable treaty provisions, and the general dividend exemption does not apply.19
+The German shareholder does not benefit from applicable treaty provisions, and the general dividend exemption does not apply.20 The income is now subject to the income of the shareholder for trade tax purposes.

-Losses of the C.F.C. are not deductible by the German shareholder, but they may be carried forward or backward against profits of the C.F.C. to offset C.F.C. dividend income of the shareholder.
+Losses of the C.F.C. are not deductible by the German shareholder, but they may only be carried backward against profits of the C.F.C. to offset C.F.C. dividend income of the shareholder.